kubermatic/kkp-single-node/README.md

 KKP Master setup on a single master/worker k8s node using Kubeone.
 Leveraging the kubeone addons capability for this implementation.

+In this **Get Started with KKP** guide, we will be using AWS Cloud as our underlying infrastructure and KKP release v2.18.4.

+> For more information on the kubeone configurations for different enviornemnt, checkout the [Creating the kubernetes Cluster using Kubeone](https://docs.kubermatic.com/kubeone/master/tutorials/creating_clusters/) documentation.

+The [kubermatic/kkp-on-node](https://github.com/kubermatic/kkp-on-node) contains the required configuration to install KKP on single node k8s with kubeone.
+Clone or download it, so that you deploy KKP quickly as per the following instructions and get started with it!

 ## Configure the Enviornment

-Here for the demo purpose, we are using AWS Cloud as the underlying infrastructure
 ```
 export AWS_ACCESS_KEY_ID=xxxxxxxxxxxxxxx
 export AWS_SECRET_ACCESS_KEY=xxxxxxxxxxxxxxxxxxxx
 ```

-## Create Infrasture using Terraform
+## Create the Infrastructure using Terraform
 ```bash
 eval `ssh-agent`
 ssh-add /path/to/.ssh/id_rsa
 make k1-tf-apply PROVIDER=aws
 ```
-> Update the terraform.tfvars with required values.
+> Update the terraform.tfvars with required values such as `cluster_name`, `ssh_public_key_file`, `ssh_private_key_file`.

 > **Important**: Add `untaint` flag with value as `true` in the `output.tf` file as shown below
 ```bash